yunojuno/django-user-visit/README.md

 Django app for recording daily user visits

+#### Compatibility

+This library uses the `__future__.annotations` import for postponed evaluation of annotations.
+As a result it supports Python 3.7 and above only.

+It supports Django 2.2 and above.

+---

 This app consists of middleware to record user visits, and a single `UserVisit` model to capture that data.